taming-the-state-in-react/taming-the-state-in-react/manuscript/foreword/how-to-read-the-book.md

 - hands on chapters that build up on each other, (can be found as video course, if you have bought the big package)
 - please make notes while you read the book to give me feedback afterward about the good and the bad parts.
 I am highly interested ti improve the book continously

+- explain roten pfaden durch bucg
+- React is foundation, but could be exchange by other libraries, frameworks